Posts in Category: The Great Outdoors

 Foxtails And Pets: A Dangerous Combination

-This pesky weed is more than just a nuisance in our fields and foothills.
-The spiky seeds of foxtail grasses can cause serious problems for our pets if they become trapped in the fur or are inhaled.
-So before we head into the great outdoors with our four-legged friends this spring and summer, let’s go over the basics of foxtail dangers and how to keep our pets safe.
+This pesky weed does more than just annoy us in our fields and foothills.
+The spiky seeds of foxtail grasses can seriously harm our pets when they get trapped in their fur or inhaled.
+So before we head into the great outdoors with our four-legged friends this spring and summer, let’s review the basics of foxtail dangers and how to keep our pets safe.
 Continue…